BradKnowles/value-string/README.md

   ```

   As mentioned in the introduction, ValueString is used mostly for parsing simple
-  configuration files and/or database tables that contain configuration data as
-  strings.
-These data usually include string templates that, when supplied a model
+  configuration data, including string templates that, when supplied a model
   (in our case, as key/value pairs), can form a message, URL or some basic HTML.

 [1]: tests/ValueStringTests.cs